hugosmoreira/hugosmoreira/README.md

 - 🔭 I’m currently working on ...
 Open Source Projects
 - 🌱 I’m currently learning ...
 Vue.js & TypeScript
 - 👯 I’m looking to collaborate on ...
-Anything related to JavaScript, React, NextJS or CyberSecurity
+Anything related to JavaScript, & React

 - 💬 Ask me about ... anything.
 - 📫 How to reach me: ... @hugosmoreira on twitter